cpalermo/ImportEpanetInpFiles/README.md

 QGIS plugin

-This tool can be used to import / converts EPANET Input File to shapefiles and adds them in the QGIS canvas.
+This tool can be used to IMPORT EPANET INP File to shapefiles and adds them in the QGIS canvas.
 Also, the shapefiles stored into the _shapefiles_ folder.
+Can be used to EXPORT EPANET INP File.

 QGIS 2